-Freedom Debt Relief knows that it can be tempting to put off these things when you are struggling to make ends meet, but these are important step to protecting your family’s future, so make sure to include them as part of your budget.
+Freedom Debt Relief knows that it can be tempting to put off these things when you are struggling to make ends meet.
+But these are important steps to protecting your family’s future, so make sure to include them as part of your budget.

 Step 3: Create an Emergency Fund

 Another critical part of your budget should be an emergency fund.
 Building a savings for emergencies can help protect your family when unexpected expenses occur.
 And it can help prevent you from reaching for a credit card in times of need.